 - Be Mindful of Time: Islands have specific ferry schedules, so be mindful of the time to avoid missing your return ferry.

 These Seattle day trips by ferry offer a magical escape from the city’s hustle and bustle.
 Whether you’re into nature, art, or simply relaxing by the waterfront, Whidbey Island, Bainbridge Island, and Vashon Island have something for every traveler.
-With a bit of planning, you can embrace the unique experiences each island has to offer and let the enchanting beauty of Washington State leave you in awe on one of these ferry trips from Seattle.
+With a bit of planning, you can embrace the unique experiences each island has to offer and let the enchanting beauty of Washington State leave you in awe.

 About the Author